US Cash Products-Gasoline weakens in Midwest, Northeast

 * Prompt Gulf Coast M3 gasoline firmed

-NEW YORK, Sept 7 Group Three gasoline weakened on Wednesday, with differentials to the New York Mercantile Exchange's October RBOB futures contract falling about 3.00 cents a gallon as supply conditions in the region improved, traders said.
+NEW YORK, Sept 7 Group Three gasoline weakened on Wednesday, with differentials to the New York Mercantile Exchange's October RBOB futures contract for prompt material falling about 4.00 cents a gallon and catching up with Chicago differentials as supply conditions in the region improved, traders said.

 "Many shippers diverted barrels into the Group market off the Explorer (pipeline)," a Midwest trader said.

-Distillates in the Group Three market slipped, down about 1.90 cents, mimicking a slide in the Gulf Coast market caused by ample supplies.
+Distillates in the Group Three market also fell Wednesday, down a penny, mimicking a slide in the Gulf Coast market.

 On the Gulf Coast, differentials for M3 gasoline, the transitional summer-to-winter grade, climbed 0.75 cent per gallon, slightly rebounding from Tuesday's late-day plunge of 3.00 cents per gallon on burgeoning supply.

-Gulf jet fuel fell about 4.00 cents per gallon, in part because its latest five-day lifting cycle scheduled to move on the Colonial Pipeline, where space was limited because of allocations.
-[ID:nN1E7850M7]

-A Gulf jet trader also attributed the plunge to thin trade and lack of liquidity in the market.
+Differentials for most Gulf distillates slipped on Wednesday, also because of robust supply in the region, traders said.

-Gulf products markets had ignored Tropical Storm Lee last weekend as well as another system brewing Wednesday in the far southwest part of the Gulf of Mexico.
+Gulf product markets had ignored Tropical Storm Lee last weekend and appear to be doing the same with another system brewing Wednesday in the far southwest part of the Gulf of Mexico.
 [ID:nN1E7860TG]

 "Like Lee before it, this one seems to lack clearly definable 'steering' forces, so most models have it just meandering around in that area for the next few days," a Gulf trader said."

+Trades were few and far between Wednesday in the New York Harbor refined products markets as traders continued to reassess positions following the passage of Hurricane Irene a week ago.

 Prompt F2 RBOB continued to weaken, as sellers attempted to get rid of summer-grade material and stock up on winter-grade F4 material.
-Prompt F2 RBOB tumbled by another 2.00 cents per gallon versus the NYMEX' October RBOB futures contract, although no deals were reported done.
+Prompt F2 RBOB tumbled by another 2.00 cents per gallon versus the New York Mercantile Exchange's October RBOB futures contract, although no deals were reported done.

-Prompt jet fuel nose-dived on a lack of buying interest, with offers heard at 7.00 cents over the NYMEX October heating oil futures contract against notional buying interest at 6.00 cents over.
-Heating oil firmed slightly, as did ultra-low sulfur diesel, each gaining about 0.75 cent on a differential basis.
+Prompt jet fuel nose-dived Wednesday on a lack of buying interest, with offers heard at 7.00 cents over the NYMEX October heating oil futures contract against notional buying interest at 6.00 cents over.
+Heating oil firmed slightly on the day, as did ultra-low sulfur diesel, each gaining about 0.75 cent on a differential basis.

 Traders were still focused on potential refinery sales, with Sunoco Inc's (SUN.N) announcement from Tuesday and ConocoPhillips' (COP.N) announcement Wednesday dominating discussions.
 [ID:nNL3E7K622G] [ID:nN1E78609H]